Tom Valenti: Other ventures

 In 2003 Valenti opened 'Cesca at Broadway & 75th Street.
 The menu, a tribute to the cooking style he learned in his grandmother's kitchen, was decidedly Italian in nature and quickly gained notoriety and acclaim.
 Valenti ran the kitchen at 'Cesca for 3 years until an egregious decision by his business partner led Valenti to sever their relations, trading his interest in 'Cesca for full control of Ouest.

-Valenti holds a small interest in the New York location of Dinosaur Bar-B-Que, a traditional barbecue restaurant situated under the Riverside Drive bridge on 125th St.
+Valenti held a small interest in the New York location of Dinosaur Bar-B-Que, a traditional barbecue restaurant situated under the Riverside Drive bridge on 125th St.

-On October 28, 2008, Valenti opened his new restaurant The West Branch at Broadway and W. 77th St. in New York City.
+On October 28, 2008, Valenti opened his new restaurant The West Branch at Broadway and west 77th St. in New York City.
 The restaurant was attached to the On The Ave Hotel.
 This restaurant shuttered in August 2010.